tsayavon/Project-2-Recipe-Blog/README.md

-# Project 2 : Recipe Blog
+# Project 2 : Homemade Cooking Recipe Blog
 I decided to make a Recipe Blog that allows you to search through different categories of recipes and even submit some recipes yourself.
 [Cick to run](https://recipe-blog-tsayavon.herokuapp.com/)